0xumarkhatab/SlopeLeverage/README.md

 ```

-Open `Portal.js` and write following code in it
+Open `Portal.js` and write the following code in it

 ```javascript